Reddish: Brewing, pubs and clubs

 Reddish has been home to at least three breweries.
 Richard Clarke & Co brewed in the area for over 100 years, before being taken over, and later closed, by Boddingtons in 1962.
 David Pollard's eponymous brewery opened in the former print works in Reddish Vale in 1975, moving out to Bredbury in 1978; the business went into liquidation in 1982.
 The small 3 Rivers Brewery started brewing in Reddish in 2003 but had ceased brewing when the company was wound up in 2009.

 The pub stock is not well-regarded: "Never offering the best selection of pubs in the borough, it is now easily the worst area for real ale availability ..." is a typical description.
 It has been suggested that this may be a consequence of Robert Hyde Greg's disapproval of alcohol, (due to the alcoholism of an uncle of his father, see also Samuel Greg).

 The pubs are supplemented by several working men's and political clubs.
 The Houldsworth WMC was awarded a blue plaque by Stockport MBC in December 2006.
 Reddish WMC was founded by in 1845 by millowner Robert Hyde Greg as a Mechanics' Institute and Library.
 Its members claim it to be the oldest club registered with the CIU.

 Governance

 The extents have been well-defined for at least several hundred years.
-Reddish was a township in the ancient parish of Manchester, but lay outside the Manor of Manchester.
+Reddish was a township and chapelry in the ancient parish of Manchester, but lay outside the Manor of Manchester.
 This had the effect that boundaries of Reddish were described by the boundaries of the Manor of Manchester, with the exception of that with Cheshire, which was the River Tame.
 The manor boundaries were surveyed and recorded in 1322, and the relevant part was: